 The purpose of this manual is to establish guidelines for procurement that are in accordance with North Dakota Century Code (N.D.C.C.), North Dakota Administrative Code (N.D.A.C.) and written directives of the Office of Management and Budget (OMB).
-This manual is intended to be a desktop reference and training manual for state employees responsible for purchasing printing, goods, and services.
+This manual is intended to be a desktop reference and training manual for state employees responsible for purchasing printing, goods, services, and information technology.
 Agencies and institutions may establish internal procedures that do not conflict with state procurement laws, rules, and these guidelines.

-If questions arise, contact the OMB State Procurement Office at 701-328-2740.
+If questions arise, contact the OMB State Procurement Office at infospo@nd.gov or 701-328-2740.